-You'll need two tables for this workflow.
-The first table will contain records of your available dates and times.
-This table will then be linked to a second table, which will hold information about individual meetings that have been scheduled via a form submitted by the user.
-This user-submitted form will contain the information you need to book an appointment—like the client's name and their desired time slot.
+The first table should contain records of your available dates and times.
+This table will then be linked to a second table, which holds data about individual meetings scheduled via a form submitted by the user.
+This user-submitted form should contain the information you need to book an appointment—like the client's name and their desired time slot.

 Notice that both tables are linked so that people who want to schedule a meeting using the form can choose one of the available slots from the Availability table.
-However, we don't want any of our clients to accidentally double-book one of the timeslots, so we'll need to take one additional step.
-Go to the Availability table, then create a new grid view that filters out any records that don't have an empty linked record field that links to the Schedule table.
+To prevent clients from accidentally double-booking time slots, go to the Availability table.
+Then, create a new grid view that filters out any records that are already connected to a record from the Schedule table.
 (If you'd like to see what this looks like, you'll find a pre-created view called "Open Times" in the example base above.)

-You don't need much to create a working booking system in Airtable, so once you've finished the basics, you should feel free to add any details that suit your needs—like a phone number field or email field for the Schedule table, in which the client can type their contact information, for example.
+A functional booking system doesn’t have to be complicated.
+But once you've finished getting the basics working, consider adding any details your team may find valuable—like a phone number field or email field for the Schedule table, in which the client can type their contact information, for example.

-Next, go to the Schedule table and create a new form.
+Go to the Schedule table and create a new form.
 The fields in this form builder will automatically populate based on all the fields in the Schedule table's grid view, so you'll see the field for the client name, the field for available time slots, as well as any other fields you might have added.
-You can customize the form's appearance to your liking, add help text, change the field names, make certain fields required, and adjust which fields will show in the final form.
+You can customize the form's appearance to your liking, add help text, change the field names, make certain fields required, and adjust which fields show in the final form.
 This granular customization is helpful for enterprises looking to capture specific information for meetings or appointments.

-The last but most important step is to ensure that only available time slots can be selected from this form.
+The last, but most important, step is to ensure that only available time slots can be selected from this form.
 Click into the linked record field for available time slots.
 You should see a toggle that says “Limit record selection to a view.”
-Clicking this toggle should bring up a dropdown menu showing all of the different views in the Availability table.
-Select the view you made that was filtered to only show available time slots.
-This will make it so that when a client is using your form, they can only select the time slots that haven't already been booked by other clients.
+Clicking this toggle will display a dropdown menu with the different views in the Availability table.
+Select the view that only shows available time slots.
+This ensures when a client is using your form, they can only select the time slots that other clients haven't already booked.

-Finally, you can send the share link for the form to people who want to book a meeting with you or embed the form.
-Whenever a client books a time slot with your form, that slot will not be available for other clients, and whenever you add any new available times to the Availability table, the form from the Schedule table will automatically update to show those new available time slots.
+Finally, you can send the share link for the form to people who want to book a meeting with you, or embed the form.
+When a client books a time slot with your form, that slot will disappear for all other clients.
+And, if you add any new available times to the Availability table, the form from the Schedule table will automatically update to show those newly available time slots.